talkable/talkable-docs/source/partials/campaign_placements_description.rst

   You cannot attach Post Purchase Campaign to Standalone Placement because it expects Campaigns that are going to be embedded not being shown as a popup.

 **Priority**.
 The Placements in the list are ordered by priority.
-In order to show a Campaign Talkable matches the URL of a Campaign Placement inclusion (marked as “Shown on”) and a URL that comes with each request that users initiate, for example: `https://[your-site]/share`.
+In order to show a Campaign, Talkable matches the URL of a Campaign Placement inclusion (marked as “Shown on”) and a URL that comes with each request that users initiate, for example: `https://[your-site]/share`.
 Whenever multiple Campaign Placements fit the requested URL Talkable picks the first Placement that sits up top out of the suitable ones.
 Other Placements that sit below it are